bbauska/meta-html-css-in-depth/readme.md

 <b>flex-basis: auto \| factor of main's size \| measurement unit</b>

-The sets the initial main size of an item.
+This sets the initial main size of an item.
 It can be overridden if other stylized elements are configured.

 <b>order:position in flex /\* Set ascending by default \*/</b>